-The department has long had particular strength in British and Irish history, medieval history, U. S. history, and modern European history.
-Emerging areas of faculty expertise and graduate student interest include South Asian history, East Asian history, and Latin American history.
-In addition, the department trains in a range of comparative and transnational areas, with particular interest in the history of religion, empires and legacies, and the Atlantic world.
+The department has long had strengths in European and U. S. history, but emerging areas of faculty expertise and graduate student interest include South and East Asia, the Middle East, and Latin America.
+The department offers training in a range of comparative and global fields, with particular interest in the history of religion, global and international history, the Mediterranean Sea, the Indian Ocean, and the Atlantic world.

 The History Department matriculates a small group of masters’ and doctoral students each September and the small size of the program ensures individualized attention and flexibility in the plan of study.
 All PhD students are guaranteed funding through the fifth year of the program, assuming satisfactory progress towards the degree.
 Doctoral students first gain teaching experience as teaching assistants in the university’s core history sequence and later teach their own core courses as well as classes in their area of expertise.